 What's going on?

-Hi, I want to add to another group that I think is highly arrogant, is the women who tell me they're gonna vote for Hillary because she's a woman.
+I want to add to another group that I think is highly arrogant is the women who tell me they're going to vote for Hillary because she's a woman.

 I am in total shock.

-I think that puts us I I mean, it puts them in the same category as the 28 Republicans and the liberals out there who refuse to really see that this country is in bad shape.
+I think that puts us, I mean, it puts them in the same category as the 28 Republicans and the liberals out there who refuse to really see that this country is in bad shape.

-So I'm holding these women accountable for when if Hillary gets in.
+So I'm holding these women accountable if Hillary gets in.

-I'm holding them accountable for our taxes going on for the criminal cities, the sanctuary cities we have in Philadelphia, the crime rate, the unemployment, the non-betting.
+I'm holding them accountable for our taxes going up for the criminal cities, the sanctuary cities we have in Philadelphia, the crime rate, the unemployment, the non-vetting.

-You know, so if they rather see a they want to see a woman, even if she is the most corrupt human being walking on this earth in there because they want to see a woman president, they're gonna be held responsible, and I will nail them to the wall if she gets in.
+So if they rather see, they want to see a woman, even if she is the most corrupt human being walking on this earth in there because they want to see a woman president, they're going to be held responsible, and I will nail them to the wall if she gets in.

 Well, I think you said a lot in the all-important swing state of Pennsylvania, too.